Targetless LiDAR-Camera Calibration with Neural Gaussian Splatting: Introduction

 By contrast, targetless methods~\cite{levinson2013automatic, scaramuzza2007extrinsic, munoz2020targetless} calibrate sensors using only raw sensor data, leveraging environmental features such as planes or edges~\cite{munoz2020targetless}.
-These methods eliminate the need for physical targets, but face significant challenges due to the intrinsic differences between LiDAR and camera modalities, particularly the sparsity of LiDAR point clouds.
-Deep learning-based approaches~\cite{iyer2018calibnet, schneider2017regnet, lv2021lccnet} attempt to bridge this gap, but typically require large labeled datasets and often struggle to generalize to new sensor configurations or scenes.

-In the NVS domain, recent efforts have integrated LiDAR data into NeRF-based pipelines~\cite{sun2024pointnerf++, deng2023nerfloam}.
-Although these NeRF-based methods~\cite{zhou2023inf, herau2024soac, yang2024unical} can jointly optimize scene representations and sensor poses, their implicit volumetric nature results in high computational overhead, often scaling with image count.
+These methods eliminate the need for physical targets.
+Nevertheless, they face significant challenges due to the intrinsic differences between LiDAR and camera modalities, particularly the sparsity of LiDAR point clouds.
+Deep learning-based approaches~\cite{schneider2017regnet, lv2021lccnet} attempt to bridge this gap.
+However, such approaches typically require large labeled datasets and often struggle to generalize to new sensor configurations or scenes.
+Although NeRF-based methods~\cite{zhou2023inf, herau2023moisst, yang2024unical} can jointly optimize scene representations and sensor poses, their implicit volumetric nature results in high computational overhead, often scaling with the number of images.

-To overcome these computational limitations while enabling precise, automatic calibration, we introduce a targetless LiDAR-camera calibration framework called \ours{}, based on 3D Gaussian representations.
-Our method calibrates sensor poses through a differentiable rendering pipeline, improving both rendering fidelity and alignment accuracy.
-Specifically, we use reliable LiDAR points as anchor Gaussians and introduce auxiliary Gaussians to mitigate overfitting caused by erroneous initial poses.
-This refinement proves especially beneficial when using public datasets whose provided extrinsics do not always yield optimal rendering quality.
-Overall, our method addresses key limitations of traditional calibration techniques and facilitates robust, practical deployment of LiDAR-camera fusion in diverse real-world environments.

-The primary contributions of this work are as follows: \begin{itemize}[leftmargin=18pt, itemsep=1mm] \item We stabilize global scale and translation by designating reliable LiDAR points as anchor Gaussians and introducing auxiliary Gaussians to prevent scene saturation during joint optimization. \item By combining photometric loss with scale-consistent geometric constraints, our method robustly aligns LiDAR and camera sensors across diverse environments. \item We validate our approach on two real-world autonomous driving datasets with distinct sensor configurations, as well as a custom-captured dataset, demonstrating faster computation and higher accuracy than existing calibration methods. \end{itemize}